neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Safekeeper deploy scripts should register safekeeper at storage_contorller as they currently do with cplane, under the same id.

-Timeline creation/deletion: already existing POST `tenant/:tenant_id/timeline`
-would 1) choose initial set of safekeepers; 2) write to the db initial `Configuration` with `INSERT ON CONFLICT DO NOTHING` returning existing row in case of conflict; 3) create timeline on the majority of safekeepers (already created is ok).
+Timeline creation/deletion will work through already existing POST and DELETE `tenant/:tenant_id/timeline`.
+Cplane is expected to retry both until they succeed.
+See next section on the implementation details.

-We don't want to block timeline creation when one safekeeper is down.
-Currently this is solved by compute implicitly creating timeline on any safekeeper it is connected to.
+We don't want to block timeline creation/deletion when one safekeeper is down.
+Currently this is crutched by compute implicitly creating timeline on any safekeeper it is connected to.
 This creates ugly timeline state on safekeeper when timeline is created, but start LSN is not defined yet.
-It would be nice to remove this; to do that, controller can in the background retry to create timeline on safekeeper(s) which missed that during initial creation call.
-It can do that through `pull_timeline` from majority so it doesn't need to remember `parent_lsn` in its db.

-Timeline deletion removes the row from the db and forwards deletion to the current configuration members.
-Without additional actions deletions might leak, see below on this; initially let's ignore these, reporting to cplane success if at least one safekeeper deleted the timeline (this will remove s3 data).
+Next section describes dealing with this.

 Tenant deletion repeats timeline deletion for all timelines.